platformsh/platformsh-docs/docs/src/increase-observability/metrics.md

 ##### MySQL

 Metrics graphs for the MySQL service container show CPU and disk allocation and usage.
-The persistent disk has been configured in the [services configuration](../configuration/services/_index.md) as 4.74&nbsp;GB (5000MB), while the temporary disk is 3.99&nbsp;GB by default.
+The persistent disk has been configured in the [services configuration](../configuration/services/_index.md) as 1.91&nbsp;GB, while the temporary disk is 3.99&nbsp;GB by default.

 ![All of the metrics for the MySQL container](/images/metrics/mysql-container.png)

-##### Redis
+##### Solr

-Metrics graphs for the Redis service container show CPU and disk allocation and usage.
+Metrics graphs for the Solr service container show CPU and disk allocation and usage.
-No persistent disk has been configured in the [services configuration](../configuration/services/_index.md), while the temporary disk is 3.99&nbsp;GB by default.
+The persistent disk has been configured in the [services configuration](../configuration/services/_index.md) as 0.48&nbsp;GB, while the temporary disk is 3.99&nbsp;GB by default.

 ![All of the metrics for the Redis container](/images/metrics/redis-container.png)